repaygithub/cactus/examples/standard/README.md

 # Standard Example

-A stardard implementation of `@repay/cactus-fwk` and related libraries.
+A stardard implementation of the Cactus design-system libraries.